Somalis in the Netherlands: Demography

 For a total of 21,798 persons (11,753 men, 10,045 women).
 This represented roughly 9% growth over the 1996 total of 20,060 persons; the composition of the population had changed slightly, with the proportion of the population of second-generation background more than doubling over that time frame.
 The proportion of men has typically been greater than that of women.
 Most men are single without dependents, while most women are single mothers with one or more children.
 This is largely due to being only able to send certain family members to a different country.

 Religiosity

-According to a 2018 report, Islam takes a central role in the lives of nearly all Somalis and in many ways their religiosity rose from the 2009 already high levels.
+According to a 2018 report, Islam takes a central role in the lives of nearly all Somalis and in many ways their religiosity increased from the already high levels in 2009.